timklapdor/uimagine-website/_events/lunch-and-learn-learning-analytics.md

 flickr-album: ''
 sessions:
 - title: Checking Progress with Achievements
+  start: 2018-06-27 12:30:00 +1000
+  end: 2018-06-27 13:00:00 +1000
+  location_details: Online Zoom Session
+  description: "Blackboard Learn Achievements permit students to see their progress
+    through a subject as they attempt or are graded on, as examples, tests or a reflective journal entry.
+Using adaptive release and the mark reviewed function is an additional aspect of Achievements that allows students to track their movement through learning content. \n\n \n\nThis session looks at how you can easily and effectively set up Achievements in an Interact2 subject site as a means for students and teaching staff to gain insights into overall learning progress.
+In the final Q&A segment you will have opportunity to ask questions or seek clarifications"
+  presenters:
+  - name: Sam Parker
+    position: Subject Coordinator, MGT220 eCommerce
 - title: Dashboards for Interact2
   date: 2018-06-28 02:00:00 +0000
   location_details: Online Zoom Session